voltrevo/jellyscript/README.md

 Live here: http://andrewmorris.io/jellyscript

-You can see the syntax tree by typing `ast` in the cosole.
+You can see the syntax tree by typing `ast` in the console.

 ``` sh
 npm run web-demo